Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Methodology

 \subsection{Defense with Instruction Reference}

 Our defense function is designed to prompt LLMs to generate responses while explicitly referencing the corresponding instructions.
 Specifically, the LLM is given a set of instructions, $I_1, \cdots, I_N$, where $N$ is the number of instructions, we assume $I_1 = I_\text{ori}$ is the original input instruction, and the remaining ones are injected instructions.
 Instead of only responding to each instruction, the LLM \emph{references each executed instruction} by outputting a set of instruction-response tuples, denoted as $R = \{(I_i, r_i)\}_{i=1}^{N}$.
-Then, we can design filtering function to filter these tuples by retaining only those corresponding to the original input instruction: $\hat{R} = \{(I_i, r_i) \mid I_i = I_\text{ori} \}_{i=1}^{N}$.
-However, since LLMs sometimes summarize the original instruction $I_\text{ori}$ rather than reproducing it exactly, making it difficult to accurately identify $I_\text{ori}$ and filter responses, we introduce tags $t$ to explicitly indicate instructions.
+Then, we can design a filtering function to filter these tuples by retaining only those corresponding to the original input instruction: $\hat{R} = \{(I_i, r_i) \mid I_i = I_\text{ori} \}_{i=1}^{N}$.
+However, since LLMs do not always reproduce the original instruction $I_\text{ori}$ exactly, such as by summarizing it, which makes it difficult to accurately identify $I_\text{ori}$ and filter responses, we introduce tags $t$ to explicitly indicate instructions.
 These tags are easier to reproduce and recognize, enhancing the filtering process.
 With this tagging mechanism, the response $R$ is structured as: $R = \{(t_i, I_i, r_i)\}_{i=1}^{N}$, and the filtered response becomes: $\hat{R} = \{(t_i, I_i, r_i) \mid t_i = t_\text{ori} \}_{i=1}^{N}$.

 The entire defense pipeline consists of three sequential steps: (1) \textbf{Tagging and Splitting}: Since we do not know the exact positions of injected instructions within the data content and cannot directly assign tags, we first split the data into distinct lines.
 The original input instruction is placed as a complete line as we are aware of its position, and each line is prefixed with a tag.
 These tags are used to indicate the instructions.
-(2) \textbf{Prompting and Response Generation}: LLMs are prompted to generate responses while explicitly referencing both the tags and the instructions.
+(2) \textbf{Prompting and Response Generation}: LLMs are prompted to generate responses while explicitly referencing the tags.
 This results in a structured response: $R = \{(t_i, I_i, r_i)\}_{i=1}^{N}$.
 (3) \textbf{Filtering}: The generated responses are processed through a filtering function, where any response associated with tags that do not correspond to the original input instruction is discarded: $\hat{R} = \{(t_i, I_i, r_i) \mid t_i = t_\text{ori} \}_{i=1}^{N}$.